JakobLindekilde/DawaReplication.OData/README.md

 .NET Framework 4.5 or higher.
 ```

-## Running the program
+## Running the webservice

-Open the Visual Studio projectfile DawaReplication.OData.sln and hit F5.
+Open the Visual Studio projectfile DawaReplication.OData.sln, set database connectionstring in appsettings.json, and hit F5.
 See OData examples in file ReadMe.txt.

 ## Releases